gpslab/domain-event/UPGRADE-2.0.md

 ## AggregateEventsRaiseInSelf

-Not use `NameResolver` for get the handle method name from event for handle it.
+* Not use `NameResolver` for get the handle method name from event for handle it.

 ## MemoryUniqueEventQueue

-Remove exists event from Memory queue and push it again (not override it).
+* Remove exists event from Memory queue and push it again (not override it).
 That is, the position of the event in the queue is changed.

-## Renamed
+## Renamed interfaces

 * The `GpsLab\Domain\Event\Bus\EventBus` renamed to `GpsLab\Domain\Event\Bus\HandlerLocatedEventBus`.
 * The `GpsLab\Domain\Event\Bus\EventBusInterface` renamed to `GpsLab\Domain\Event\Bus\EventBus`.